avinashd144/predictive-maintenance-ml/README.md

 This project applies supervised machine learning to predict equipment failures in heavy machinery using the **AI4I 2020 Predictive Maintenance Dataset** (10,000 records, 14 features).
 The goal is to classify machine failure events from multivariate sensor data — including air temperature, process temperature, rotational speed, torque, and tool wear — before they occur.

-The work connects directly to 5 years of real-world industrial IoT analytics at John Deere Technology Center, where predictive maintenance and duty cycle analytics were applied to agricultural machinery at scale.
+The work connects directly to 5 years of real-world industrial IoT analytics at **John Deere Technology Center**, where predictive maintenance and duty cycle analytics were applied to agricultural machinery at scale — including IoT telemetry pipelines, engine oil prognosis algorithms, and duty cycle analytics across multiple sprayer variants.

 ### Research Questions